 Candidates for eyelid surgery in Seattle have issues with dropping eyelids impeding their vision or making them look tired.
 Ideal candidates are:

 - In general good health

 - Have not undergone previous upper eyelid surgeries

 - Have persistent issues with the appearance of their upper eyelids, possibly also including vision issues

-Candidates will be evaluated to make sure they can safely undergo eyelid surgery.
+Candidates will be evaluated to make sure they can safely undergo eyelid surgery in Bellevue.
 We will do several medical tests to ensure that there are minimal complications.
 Safety is a major concern and we do not push patients to undergo procedures when they are uncomfortable or unsafe.
 You can put your faith in our professionalism.

 If you opt to go through with eyelid surgery, we will provide you with a preparation routine and a recovery timeline.
 Good preparation and proper recovery procedures are important for getting great results.
 Some of this will require you to change your schedule and medication procedures.

 Dr. Rand’s eyelid surgery technique is not a ‘one size fits all approach.’
 Every patient has different requirements and goals.
 Dr. Rand customizes his approach to your surgery to meet them.
 Every aspect of the eyelid surgery will be tailored to you, from the type of anesthesia used to the recovery treatments.
 We care deeply about all of our patients and seek to provide the best, safest, most lasting results.

 Please feel free to ask any questions you may have.
 Upper eyelid surgery is a delicate process and we know there are many rumors out there.
 We are happy to provide you with honest, true answers at any point during your preparation for eyelid surgery.